HackYourFuture/presentation-module/README.md

 ## Homework:
 The next two weeks you will have home work assignments.
 The deadlines are the same as week 1 and week 2 of your JS homework.

-See for the homework of week 1 here (https://github.com/HackYourFuture/presentation-module/blob/main/week1.md) See for the homework of week 2 here (https://github.com/HackYourFuture/presentation-module/blob/main/week2.md)
+The homework of week 1 can be found here: https://github.com/HackYourFuture/presentation-module/blob/main/week1.md

+The homework of week 2 can be found here: https://github.com/HackYourFuture/presentation-module/blob/main/week2.md

 ## Resources:
 1. Basic Principles of a presentation